 Wetlands in the field survey study area that are adjacent to the project footprint would not be filled, cleared, or excavated during rail construction, but could be affected by rail construction and operation in the project footprint.
-These impacts are described in Subsection 3.3.3.1, Impacts Common to All Action Alternatives, Wetlands, and could include alterations to wetland hydrology, water quality, and vegetation growth and diversity.
+These impacts are described in Subsection 3.3.3.1, Impacts Common to All Action Alternatives, Wetlands, and could include alterations to wetland hydrology, including impacts on shallow subsurface water flow, water quality, and vegetation growth and diversity.
+OEA has quantified the area of wetland adjacent to the project footprint that could be susceptible to potential indirect impacts.
 Impacts on wetlands adjacent to the project footprint cannot be quantified, but Action Alternatives with more wetland area adjacent to the project footprint would result in a greater wetland area that could be susceptible to construction and operation impacts when compared to Action Alternatives with fewer acres of wetlands adjacent to the project footprint.
-The Wells Draw Alternative has the greatest area of wetland adjacent to the project footprint, followed by the Indian Canyon Alternative and the Whitmore Park Alternative (Table 3.3-16).
+The Wells Draw Alternative has the greatest area of wetland adjacent to the project footprint, followed by the Indian Canyon Alternative and the Whitmore Park Alternative (Table 3.3-176).